Health Care

 For Holly Frierson, a certified full-spectrum doula and CEO of Divine Transitions Full-Spectrum Doula Care, the real draw of the Black Maternal Health ECHO is the diversity of participants across professions.
 “We have obstetricians, nurse practitioners, doulas, and all these different providers who are coming together through this ECHO for the same purpose, which is education, knowledge, connection, and advocacy in the pursuit of maternal health.”

-In addition, Frierson says she values the racial, ethnic, and culture diversity of the people on the ECHO calls for building allyship.
+In addition, Frierson says, she values the racial, ethnic, and culture diversity of the people on the ECHO calls for building allyship.

 Miller notes that some ECHO participants connect with each other outside the regular calls to continue their conversations and exchange more information.
+“We’re reaching people and they’re responding,” she says.
+“They’re taking in information that can impact their networks, and that gives me hope.”

 Share this story: